-- Poor Location: Starting with the design, ponds are too often placed in an unused area of the property or in a low spot that collects water.
+Poor Location: Ponds are too often placed in an unused area of the property or in a low spot that collects water.
 Both of these locations cause problems.
 Unused areas of the landscape are unused for a reason.
 These typically include corners that are away from your house.
 Rather than place your pond in a far corner, bring it up close to a patio or deck where you can easily see it and hear it from inside the house.
-Low spots that collect water are challenging to build in (high water table) and water quality can suffer from too much runoff and pollutants entering the pond system.
+Low spots that collect water are challenging to build in due to a likely high water table, not to mention, water quality can suffer from too much runoff and pollutants entering the pond system.

-- Underestimating Labor: Underestimating the amount of physical work involved with a pond installation is very common.
+Underestimating Labor: Underestimating the amount of physical work involved with a pond installation is very common.
 Professional pond contractors are regularly called to complete ponds that are partially excavated by a homeowner.
 Plan to spend a lot of time digging the hole, or consider renting a small excavator to do the job.
 Better yet, recruit a couple of friends or family members to help.
 Grill a steak dinner for them when the job is completed.

-Creating Steep Sides: Digging a deep pit with no provisions for shallow areas makes stacking stone on the inside of the pond very difficult.
-The excavation is unstable and since there aren’t shallow areas, it is difficult and dangerous to get in and out of the pond for maintenance.
-Plus, there’s no place or ledges for aquatic plants, the majority of which grow in less than 12″ of water.
+Creating Steep Sides: Digging a deep pit with no provisions for shallow areas at the sides makes stacking stone on the inside of the pond very difficult.
+The excavation will be unstable and since there aren’t shallow areas on the sides, it is difficult and dangerous to get in and out of the pond for maintenance.
+Plus, there’s no ledges for aquatic plants, the majority of which grow in less than 12 inches of water.

-- Too Shallow: A shallow pond is obviously easier to dig than a deeper one, but if it’s not deep enough, than fish won’t be able to over-winter in the north.
+Too Shallow: A shallow pond is obviously easier to dig than a deeper one, but if it’s not deep enough, than fish won’t be able to over-winter in the north.
 And if you live in the south, your pond won’t stay cool if it’s too shallow.
 Fish don’t like hot ponds!
 It’s best to create a pond that’s at least 24 inches deep if you plan to keep fish.

 Too Small: A small pond is easier to construct (less digging and rock placement) but it’s actually harder to maintain.
 A small feature is less stable than a larger volume of water and most people end up making the water garden larger later down the road because they not only love it, but their plants and fish outgrow a small feature.

-- Lack of Proper Filtration: Consumer thought is that real lakes, rivers and streams function without pumps and filters, so why does their backyard pond need it?
+Lack of Proper Filtration: Consumer thought is that real lakes, rivers, and streams function without pumps and filters, so why does their backyard pond need it?
 Well, that’s not even a close comparison because it’s completely different hydrology.
 Do-it-yourselfers sometime purchase inadequate filters or will purchase components “a la carte.”
 It may be cheaper to purchase the items piecemeal, but it’s challenging because different manufacturers use different fittings and they need to be rigged to work together versus having everything matched and designed to work as a unit.
 Efficiency and simplicity will create a better system for your pond, which is why pond kits are always a preferred choice to avoid headaches.

 Improper Berm Size for Waterfalls: If the mounded or bermed area for the waterfall is too small or too steep, then the waterfall will look out of place and more like a volcano coming up out of the earth than a natural waterfall.
-The berm and waterfall need to be scaled according to the size of the property and feature.
+The berm and waterfall should be scaled according to the size of the property and feature.
 Many people want a big waterfall that looks and sounds great, but it can become difficult and expensive to build and it can overpower the space.
-The waterfall needs to fit with the property and lifestyle of the pond owner.
+The waterfall needs to fit with the property and surrounding landscape.